Programme/Approved Electives for 2022/23

 Students are only permitted to take one Japanese language module per semester.

-This module will further develop students&© elementary Japanese language communication skills, enabling them to speak, listen, read, and write in order to carry out routine tasks they are likely to encounter in socialising, living, studying or travelling in Japan.
-Functions and topics covered will include: giving and understanding directions, making polite requests, asking for permission, discussing family and educational background in more detail, expressing likes and dislikes as well as wishes and discussing travel itinerary and future plans.
+This module will further develop students Japanese language communication skills, enabling them to speak, listen, read, and write in order to carry out routine tasks they are likely to encounter in socialising, living, studying or travelling in Japan.
+Functions and topics covered will include: giving and understanding directions, making polite requests, asking for permission, discussing family and educational background in more detail, expressing likes and dislikes and discussing travel itinerary and future plans.
 Students will also become familiar with aspects of contemporary Japanese culture and society through audio-visual materials and texts.

 It aims to further develop students' Japanese language skills acquired up to Japanese 3.